arpieb/domseg/extension/README.md

-# HTML Element Annotator - Extension
+# DOMSeg Annotator

-This folder contains the code for the Firefox extension that coordinates with the `HEAServer` to annotate web pages for ML datasets.
+This folder contains the code for the Firefox extension that coordinates with the `DOMSegServer` to annotate web pages for semantic segmantation ML datasets.

 ## Useful links